bell07/bashscripts-kernel_cfg/README.md

-**Hardware support** | **useful if you have such hardware** 30_hardware_intel_MEI.config | Support for Intel management engine found on modern Intel devices 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_vmware_guest.config | All required configuration needed for Vmware guest **Services support**  | **useful if you like to run this services** 50_docker.config | Docker server support
+**Hardware support** | **useful if you have such hardware** 30_hardware_intel_MEI.config | Support for Intel management engine found on modern Intel devices 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_realtec_sdcard.conf | Support for PCIe and USB SD-Card reader like RTS525A 41_hardware_vmware_guest.config | All required configuration needed for Vmware guest **Services support**  | **useful if you like to run this services** 50_docker.config | Docker server support
 50_lxc.config | LXC server support